Skip to main content

 Explore the women's, gender, and sexuality studies bachelor's degree program at UW-Eau Claire

-To further prepare you for your chosen career, all women's, gender, and sexuality studies majors and minors are required to participate in a final capstone experience.
-Titled the “Social Justice Practicum," this course will require you to work closely with a local nonprofit organization and develop and implement a plan of action that addresses a community need.
-You may work collaboratively with community nonprofits, such as the Black and Brown Womyn Power Coalition, the Chippewa Valley LGBTQ+ Community Center, the Community Table, the Eau Claire City-County Health Department, the EX-Incarcerated People Organizing (EXPO), the Family Support Center, and the Western Wisconsin Dairyland conducting critical research along the way.
+To further prepare you for your chosen career, all WGSS majors are required to do an internship before graduating.
+You may work collaboratively with community nonprofits or campus organizations such as the Black and Brown Womyn Power Coalition, the Chippewa Valley LGBTQ+ Community Center, the Community Table, the Eau Claire City-County Health Department, the Family Support Center/Center for Awareness of Sexual Assault (CASA), Western Wisconsin Dairyland, the Intersectional Women’s Center, and the Gender and Sexuality Resource Center while conducting critical research along the way.

-The interdisciplinary and critical perspectives learned in the program enrich all fields of study, so graduates are well-prepared to do work in a variety of fields.
-Graduates of the program go on to pursue a variety of careers, from writing for women’s publications to owning a small business to organizing community outreach programs for diverse and marginalized populations.
-No matter your path, you'll find that a degree in women's, gender, and sexuality studies benefits both you and your community.
+The interdisciplinary and critical perspectives learned in WGSS courses enrich all fields of study, so graduates are well-prepared to do work in a variety of fields.
+Graduates of the program have gone on to pursue careers ranging from writing for feminist and LGBTQ publications to owning small businesses to organizing community outreach programs for diverse and marginalized populations to pursuing a graduate degree in a variety of fields.
+No matter your path, you’ll find that a degree in WGSS benefits both you and your community.

 Why women's, gender, and sexuality studies at UW-Eau Claire?

 Impactful learning.
-While pursuing your studies, you'll participate as a leader within the broader university community to advance equity, diversity and inclusivity initiatives, interdisciplinary liberal education, and lesbian/gay/bisexual/transgender/questioning/allies’ initiatives, global/transnational studies, national and international inter-cultural immersion experiences and social justice.
-This first-hand experience not only leads to real change but also gives you an inside look at what you'll be doing with your degree.
+While pursuing your studies, you’ll participate as a leader in advancing equity, diversity and inclusivity initiatives.
+Your interdisciplinary education will include learning about women’s history, LGBTQ+ history/community/politics, global and transnational feminist perspectives, cross-cultural dynamics and social justice activism.
+This first-hand experience not only leads to real change but also gives you an inside look at what you’ll be doing with your degree.

-Preparation for what's next.
+Preparation for what’s next.
 Courses throughout the major are socially and personally relevant, preparing you for meaningful work following graduation.
-Through projects, discussions and presentations, you'll explore the intersections among sexism, racism, classism, heterosexism, cisgenderism, ableism, ageism and other forms of oppression.
-The program is known for shaping engaged citizens and producing successful agents of change.
+Through projects, discussions, and presentations, you’ll explore the intersections among sexism, racism, classism, heterosexism, cisgenderism, ableism, ageism, and other forms of oppression, as well strategies for resisting oppressions, fostering diverse and conscientious communities, and developing sustainable and equitable social, political, and economic resources.
+The WGSS degree is known for shaping engaged citizens and producing successful agents of change.

 Connection to local employers.
 Annual on-campus Career Conferences and a Non-Profit and Government Career Fair bring potential employers right to you.
 These events are excellent opportunities to network and submit your resume for current and future job openings.